Port of Melbourne, Australia

 The container terminal operators of the port, DP World and Patrick Stevedores, are responsible for handling most of the cargoes, while Patrick Shipping and Toll Shipping operate the terminals dedicated for Bass Strait Shipping.

-A major capacity expansion project worth $1.6bn is currently underway.
-Aurecon is the civil engineer for the project.
+A major $1.6bn capacity expansion project was completed by early 2017.
+Aurecon was the civil engineer for the project.
 Arup was contracted to provide marine engineering for the expansion project.
-The expansion is expected to be completed by 2016.

 Port of Melbourne background